Champagne Region Map and Travel Guide

 The the vines of Champagne take root in a great layer of chalk under a thin layer of fertilized soil.
 The Champenois vineyards are planted only with Pinot Noir, Pinot Meunier, and Chardonnay by law.
 It wasn't until the late 17th century that the tart wines of Champagne became sparkling wines.

 How do you find artisanal champagne?
 Look for a bottle marked "R.M."
 (Recoltant-Manipulant) or "S.R."
 (Societé-Manipulant).
 Those initials signify that the grower vinifies, bottles, and markets Champagne from grapes he grows.

 For more about the wines of the Champagne region, see About's guide to Champagne and Sparkling Wine Basics.

 Major Tourist Sites and Cities

 Sedan has the largest chateau Fort in Europe.
-It's worth a visit (picture).
+It's worth a visit, especially if you stay in the hotel in the castle.
 There is a Medieval festival the third weekend in May.

 Reims is the capital of the region, and you'll find many opportunities to taste champagne here, as well as visit the renowned Notre-Dame Cathedral with its circular stained glass window, called a rose window, and the 1974 set of stained glass windows by Marc Chagall. (pictures).